distbit0/distbit.xyz/_posts/2025-05-03-kpi-vs-asset-futarchy.md

 Asset Futarchy is ideal for the top-level governance of organizations whose main objective is to increase value for shareholders or token holders.
 *   It can be adapted somewhat, for instance, by tokenizing the projected revenue stream of *each individual proposal* and running Futarchy on those specific tokens.
 This, however, blurs the line into a hybrid KPI/Asset approach.

-KPI Futarchy is much better suited for contexts where the goal is something other than maximizing long-term shareholder value.
+KPI Futarchy is also suited to contexts where the goal is something other than maximizing long-term shareholder value.
 This includes pursuing specific political, social, technical, or scientific objectives – goals often found in non-profits or public goods projects.
 As long as the goal can be quantified into a measurable KPI, Futarchy can target it.

 *   The KPI could even be the output of a retroactive evaluation committee, allowing Futarchy to target goals that are difficult to measure objectively.
 *   KPI futarchy supports composite KPIs, allowing for the combination of multiple KPIs into a single KPI, with each assigned a different weight.
 This allows more complex goals to be expressed, while also potentially mitigating the manipulation risk of any single KPI.